 A Curry program is a collection of modules.
+Every module named M (where M does not contain a dot, see below) must be stored in a file named M.curry.
 There is one main module which is loaded into a Curry system.
 The modules imported by the main module are implicitly loaded but not visible to the user.
 After loading the main module, the user can evaluate expressions which contain entities exported by the main module.

-There is one distinguished module, named prelude, which is implicitly imported into all programs (see also Appendix B).
-Thus, the entities defined in the prelude (basic functions for arithmetic, list processing etc.) can be always used.
+There is one distinguished module, named Prelude, (see Appendix B) which is implicitly imported into each module provided that this module does not contain an explicit import declaration for the module Prelude.
+Thus, the entities defined in the standard prelude (basic functions for arithmetic, list processing etc.) can be always used (if they are not hidden by a hiding declaration, see below).